The Pulse of K-Entertainment

 The creative team and ENA question are the next details to watch

 The project has a credible behind-the-scenes spine too.
-Soompi reported that director Kim Moon Gyo, whose recent credits include Trolley and Connection, is attached to helm the series, while writer Yeo Song Eun of Good Good Season 5 is handling the script.
+Soompi reported that director Kim Moon-gyo, whose recent credits include Trolley and Connection, is attached to helm the series, while writer Yeo Song-eun of Good Good Season 5 is handling the script.
 MyDaily also reported that Gil Pictures, the production company behind Stove League and Juvenile Justice, is producing, which makes the baseball angle feel more than decorative.
 The broadcast side is less settled.
 Although early reports pointed to a 2027 run on ENA, Soompi said the network clarified that its lineup for next year has not yet been finalized.
 That means the drama is not confirmed for ENA yet, even if the channel is the name currently attached to the conversation.
 For now, the strongest facts are simple.
 The offers are real.
 The agencies are reviewing.
-The package is strong enough that this one is already on the radar.
+The package is strong enough that this one is already on the radar, especially with Korean rom-com casting chatter still building around our coverage of Netflix's Fall in!
+Love pairing.

 Fans Also Ask

-No. As of April 8, 2026, both actors are only in talks for the drama.
-Soompi reported that Gold Medalist said Choi Hyun Wook is positively reviewing his offer, while BH Entertainment said Jung Chaeyeon is also reviewing hers.
-That means the casting package is active, but neither side has announced a final confirmation yet.
+No. As of April 8, 2026, both actors are still in talks for the drama.
+Soompi reported that Gold Medalist said Choi Hyun-wook is positively reviewing his offer, while BH Entertainment said Jung Chaeyeon is also reviewing hers.
+The casting package is active, but neither side has announced a final confirmation.

 What is the K-drama Green Light about?

 Green Light is a youth romantic comedy set in the late 1990s.
-According to MyDaily and Soompi, the story follows a former high school baseball star who enters law school to reconnect with his first love.
-Jung Chaeyeon's reported character is a second-year law student carrying emotional wounds, giving the drama both campus-romance and healing-drama energy.
+Korean reports say the story follows a former high school baseball star who enters law school to reconnect with his first love.
+Jung Chaeyeon’s reported character, Song Ji-woo, is a second-year law student, giving the drama both campus-romance and healing-story energy.

 Is Green Light really coming to ENA in 2027?

 Not officially, at least not yet.
-Early Korean media reports linked Green Light to a 2027 ENA broadcast, but Soompi reported that ENA said its lineup for next year has not been finalized.
-Right now, ENA is the network being discussed around the project, but the scheduling and broadcaster details are still not locked in.
+Early Korean media reports linked Green Light to a 2027 ENA broadcast, but Soompi also reported that ENA said its lineup for next year has not been finalized.
+Right now ENA is the network most closely tied to the project, but the schedule and broadcaster details are still fluid.

-The reported role needs athletic credibility and youthful emotional directness, which lines up with Choi Hyun Wook's screen image.
-Soompi said he was offered Han Tae Young, a former elite pitcher who changes direction for his first love.
-That setup plays into the restless coming-of-age energy that has defined many of his most talked-about performances so far.
+The reported lead role needs athletic credibility and youthful emotional directness, which lines up with Choi Hyun-wook’s screen image.
+Soompi said he was offered Han Tae-young, a former elite pitcher who changes direction for his first love.
+That setup matches the restless coming-of-age energy that has defined several of his most talked-about performances.

 Share This Article